Chip and Joanna Gaines launch 9 virtual classes to channel your inner ‘Fixer Upper’

 Each Magnolia workshop is comprised of several “chapters,” with no individual lesson lasting longer than 22 minutes.

 Some Magnolia courses will be taught by on-air talent from the new network.
 A course on “Making a Design Statement,” for example, will be led by former TV set decorator Brian Patrick Flynn, star of Magnolia Network’s “Mind for Design.”
 And a course on baking cookies, including peanut butter shortbread and chocolate chip, will be taught by pastry chef Zoë François, star of Magnolia Network’s “Zoë Bakes.”
-(Both shows premiere July 15.)
+(Both shows premiere in July.)

 Other workshops will be led by Magnolia’s own in-house talent.
 Magnolia creative director Hilary Walker will teach courses on living room and dining room styling.
 Magnolia visual creative director Rebecca Weller will teach one on acrylic still-life, drawing on her expertise capturing birds and flowers.